nicsig/config/.config/zsh-snippets/README.md

 ## when do I need this snippet?

 Whenever you have a custom zsh function which needs root privileges.
-For example, `$ environ` works fine for a user process, but not for a root process:
+For example, `environ` works fine for a user process, but not for a root process:

     $ environ 1
     environ:9: permission denied: /proc/1/environ~